-Each Grants.gov application submitted to the DOE Office of Science (SC) automatically transfers into PAMS and is subsequently assigned to a program manager.
-At the time of program manager assignment, the three people listed on the SF 424 (R&R) cover page will receive an email with the subject line, "Receipt of Proposal 0000xxxxxxx by the DOE Office of Science."
-These three people are the Principal Investigator (Block 14), Authorized Representative (Block 19), and Point of Contact (Block 5).
-In PAMS notation, applications are known as proposals, the Principal Investigator is known as the PI, the Authorized Representative is known as the Sponsored Research Officer/Business Officer/Administrative Officer (SRO/BO/AO), and the Point of Contact is known as the POC.
+Each grants.gov application submitted to the DOE SC automatically transfers into PAMS and is subsequently assigned to a program manager.
+At the time of program manager assignment, the three people listed on the SF-424 (R&R) cover page will receive an email with the subject line, "Receipt of Proposal 0000xxxxx by the DOE Office of Science."
+These three people are the PI (Block 14), Authorized Representative (Block 19), and Point of Contact (Block 5).
+In PAMS notation, applications are known as proposals, the PI is known as the PI, the Authorized Representative is known as the Sponsored Research Officer/Business Officer/Administrative Officer (SRO/BO/AO), and the Point of Contact is known as the POC.

-There will be a period of time between the application's receipt at Grants.gov and its assignment to a DOE Office of Science program manager.
-Program managers are typically assigned two weeks after applications are due at Grants.gov: please refrain from attempting to view the proposal in PAMS until you receive an email providing the assignment of a program manager.
+There will be a period of time between the application's receipt at grants.gov and its assignment to a DOE SC program manager.
+Program managers are typically assigned two weeks after applications are due at grants.gov: please refrain from attempting to view the proposal in PAMS until you receive an email providing the assignment of a program manager.